Patience is not just a virtue, it is a requirement in today’s frenetic society. Yoga can help you cultivate and nurture this beautiful quality.

 Ralph Waldo Emerson’s quote on patience says – “Adopt the pace of nature, her secret is patience”.
 This is a trait a gardener, a fisherman or anyone who works intimately with nature understands profoundly.
 In the case of yoga, you are working to understand intimately your own body and mind.
 It requires tremendous attention and patience to understand the mechanism of these sophisticated tools.

 Patience once cultivated can propel a patient person towards greater goals.
-As most people struggle with the process of waiting for their labor to bear fruit, one who has learnt the art of patience has no problem with this.
+As most people struggle with the process of waiting for their labor to bear fruit, one who has learned the art of patience has no problem with this.
 Since there is no fear of waiting, there are greater chances of finding success.
 It is possible for us to enjoy the beauty and vivacity of the spring season only because Mother Nature had the patience to wait through winter.

 A true yogi is one who has mastered the art of patience.
 As yoga teaches one to use the mind, body and energies properly, patience is the natural outcome of this balance.